adarlan/eks-lab/README.md

 - HCP Terraform workspaces, variables, and API tokens, enabling GitHub Actions to run Terraform commands remotely.
 - GitHub secrets and variables, supplying credentials and configuration details for the GitHub Actions workflows.

-Before applying the setup, create a `cloud-setup/terraform.tfvars` file with the following values, replacing them as needed:
+Create a `cloud-setup/terraform.tfvars` file with the following values, replacing them as needed:

 ```conf
 github_repository          = "eks-lab"